 You will have a couple of hours of free time to stroll and take shots or just relax and take in the atmosphere, before we embark on a 2 hour sunset cruise up the river.
 Be prepared for amazing sunset scenic shots as well as plenty of bird life.

-Supper at Ferry Point Lodge
+Supper and sleep at Ferry Point Lodge

 Early Breakfast at Gamtoos Ferry Hotel.

 Check out at 8am and departure for the stunning coastline of the Cape Recife Reserve area.

 We take a guided tour of the coastal area where the highly qualified guide will point out the various species and features to you.
 Be ready for coastline landscape, sea bird life and close ups of little coastal creatures

 A chopper picks us up for a flip off the coast, allowing you to take shots of the coastline from out at sea - get those wide angles out!